-Although, electric coffee makers provide you delicious and exquisite coffee conveniently.
+Although, electric coffee makers provide you with delicious and exquisite coffee conveniently.
 But, sometimes when you brew coffee, you may have to face a situation when either your coffee maker has stopped working, or you are away from an electric brewing machine, but you don’t want to skip a cup of tempting java too.

 Don’t worry.
 We have a suitable alternative for you when you are facing such a situation.
 In this article, we will learn how to brew coffee without a coffee maker effortlessly.
-There are several manual techniques that you can use to get a flavorful and tasty cup of java without facing a much hectic.
+There are several manual techniques that you can use to get a flavorful and tasty cup of java without facing much hectic.
 From getting the right coffee beans and choosing the best coffee grinder we have crafted the most basic and simple technique to make coffee without a coffee maker.

 Using a Kitchen Stove/Campfire

 The most straightforward technique to brew coffee manually is boiling the coffee grounds in the water on a stovetop.
 This brewing style is also known as cowboy coffee making but doesn’t require a campfire always; instead, it can be performed with a kitchen stove too.
-However, you can also use a campfire if you are camping away from your home, or running short of the gas.
+However, you can also use a campfire if you are camping away from your home, or running short of gas.

-One to two tablespoons of coarsely-ground coffee beans (single serving)
+1½ tbsp coarsely-ground coffee beans (single serving)

-8-10 ounces water (single serving)
+10 oz water (single serving)

 A small amount of salt

-Get started with the process by gradually heating the water and salt together.
+- Get started with the process by gradually heating the water and salt together.
 Heat the mixture until it starts boiling and bubbles begin forming around the pot edges.

 - Add the coffee grounds to the bubbling water and stir the blend gently to ensure the grounds aren’t clustered together.

-After adding the grounds to the water, continue heating the blend for around 2 to 3 minutes.
+- After adding the grounds to the water, continue heating the blend for around 2 to 3 minutes.
 During the heating, keep the pot uncovered and stir the blend at times so that there is no sludge formed at the cup bottom.

-After heating the blend for a few minutes, remove the pot from the stovetop and leave it as it is for around 5 minutes.
+- After heating the blend for a few minutes, remove the pot from the stovetop and leave it as it is for around 5 minutes.
 Allow the coffee beans to soak so that the coffee has adequately steeped.

-After steeping the coffee, gently pour it into your mug using a ladle.
+- After steeping the coffee, gently pour it into your mug using a ladle.
 You can also use a strainer if you do not like getting some unmixed grounds at the cup bottom.
 Cheers, a cup of tempting java is ready for you.
 Just enjoy drinking it.

 Serve your espresso with a scoop or empty it tenderly into a cup to permit grounds to remain in the pot.
 A few grounds will probably make it into your cup, so you might not have any desire to drink the last taste.